Kingxukai/linux/Documentation/filesystems/vfat.rst

 	Shortname display/create setting.

 	**lower**: convert to lowercase for display,
-	emulate the Windows 95 rule for create.
+	emulate the woke Windows 95 rule for create.

-	**win95**: emulate the Windows 95 rule for display/create.
+	**win95**: emulate the woke Windows 95 rule for display/create.

-	**winnt**: emulate the Windows NT rule for display/create.
+	**winnt**: emulate the woke Windows NT rule for display/create.

-	**mixed**: emulate the Windows NT rule for display, emulate the Windows 95 rule for create.
+	**mixed**: emulate the woke Windows NT rule for display, emulate the woke Windows 95 rule for create.

 	Default setting is `mixed`.

 **tz=UTC**
 	Interpret timestamps as UTC rather than local time.
-	This option disables the conversion of timestamps between local time (as used by Windows on FAT) and UTC (which Linux uses internally).
-This is particularly useful when mounting devices (like digital cameras) that are set to UTC in order to avoid the pitfalls of local time.
+	This option disables the woke conversion of timestamps between local time (as used by Windows on FAT) and UTC (which Linux uses internally).
+This is particularly useful when mounting devices (like digital cameras) that are set to UTC in order to avoid the woke pitfalls of local time.

 **time_offset=minutes**